 Understanding Placement Test Functionality

-myON includes a placement test so that it can recommend books based on students' current reading ability.
-Based on your subscription, you have either the myON placement test or the Lexile® exam (most subscriptions include the myON placement test).
+myON includes a placement test so that it can recommend books based on students' current reading ability; it also uses Star scores for placement when they are available.
+Based on your subscription, your version of myON may use either the myON placement test and Star scores or the Lexile®* exam (most subscriptions include the myON placement test and Star scores).

 |Required for all students or optional?

 ||In the building settings, the Building Administrator can choose whether and how often the myON placement test is required.

 Making the test optional (the default setting) allows students to start reading right away, without needing to test first.

 ||Required upon first login after the student finishes the interest inventory.
 After 14 days have passed and a student has either read 5 books or has read for 3 hours, the student will see a purple envelope in the top left corner and may be asked to take an exam after finishing a book.
 The teacher may use a project task to require a new benchmark to be taken.
 For more information, see myON Reader Lexile® Assessments.

 ||Chosen by the Building Administrator in the settings.
 The myON placement test is intended for grades 2 and up (the default setting).